Blog>Cost Guides>National Pet Month: Creating the purrfect pet palace

 National Pet Month: Creating the purrfect pet palace

-Anyone with pets will tell you that their pets are their pride and joy, they get the best of everything they’ve got and often end up with a more pampered life than their humans.
-And why shouldn’t they?
+Anyone with pets will tell you that their pets are their pride and joy.
+They get the best of everything and often end up with a more pampered life than their humans.
+And why shouldn't they?
 Pets are super cute and make the perfect companion!

-In honour of National Pet Month, we’ve rounded up some of the top things you can do to your home to make it your pet’s purrfect home too.
-There’s ideas for current and soon-to-be pet parents.
+In honour of National Pet Month, we've rounded up some of the top things you can do to your home to make it your pet's purrfect home too.
+There are ideas for current and soon-to-be pet parents.

 Cat flap installation

-To determine your cat flap installation cost, you must consider the size, type and complexity of the job to install.
-On average, a cat flap installation project costs £100.
+To determine your cat flap installation cost, you must consider the size, type, and complexity of the job to install.
+A cat flap installation project will typically cost somewhere between £100–£450.

 Dog flap installation